CLICK HERE !!

 "Your competition gave me a sense of validation, and the inspiration to continue my other scripts.
 I am honored, grateful, and humbled by your having selected me."

 NEW ADDRESS !!

 Or simply CLICK HERE to use our contact form!

-Our spring 2014 contests are underway!
+We have extended the deadlines of our spring 2014 contests to May 9, 2014.
 Simply click on the FILM and TV links for info.
 Categories include feature film scripts, pilots/MOWs and TV spec scripts.